China stimulus hints, slowing spread of virus lift stocks

-LONDON (Reuters) - A decline in the number of new coronavirus cases in China and mounting expectations for more policy stimulus boosted global stock markets on Wednesday, helping ease some of the alarm caused by an Apple revenue warning.
+LONDON (Reuters) - A decline in the number of new coronavirus cases in China and mounting expectations for more policy stimulus boosted global equity markets on Wednesday and pushed the yen to nine-month lows as alarm caused by Apple’s revenue warning faded.

 China posted the lowest daily rise in new coronavirus cases since Jan.
-29, helping to lift the offshore-traded yuan to two-week highs against the dollar and pushing the yen to a one-month low.
+29, helping to lift the offshore-traded yuan to two-week highs against the dollar and pushing the yen, generally sought after in times of trouble, 0.5% lower.

 Many view Chinese data on the virus with scepticism, but sentiment was lifted by a Bloomberg report that Beijing was considering cash injections or mergers to bail out airlines hit by the virus.